-The morphological features of stingless bees are distinguished from other bees as their wings are weak or lacking submarginal cross veins and second recurrent vein in the forewing (Michener, 2013).
-All stingless bees live in colonies that consist of tens to hundreds of thousands of workers, zero to dozen of males at times and usually a single queen.
-The size and appearance of males and workers are usually similar while queens are morphologically distinct (Michener, 2013).
-Stingless bees are true generalists and exhibit a behavioural trait commonly referred to as flower constancy which make it more efficient pollinator.
-Stingless bee colonies are naturally long-lived and lacks functional sting making them suitable pollinators for crops cultivated in inhabited areas (Chidi and Odo, 2017).
-Stingless bees shows various habitats in tropical and subtropical parts of India, generally build their nests at different places and prefer diverse form of substrates like hollows of tree trunks, stone walls, mud walls, corners of walls, crevices, and other such concealed places.
+The morphological features of stingless bees are distinguished from other bees as their wings are weak or lacking submarginal cross veins and the second recurrent vein in the forewing (Michener, 2013).
+All stingless bees live in colonies that consist of tens to hundreds of thousands of workers, zero to a dozen males at times, and usually a single queen.
+The size and appearance of males and workers are usually similar, while queens are morphologically distinct (Michener, 2013).
+Stingless bees are true generalists and exhibit a behavioural trait commonly referred to as flower constancy, which makes them more efficient pollinators.
+Stingless bee colonies are naturally long-lived and lack a functional sting, making them suitable pollinators for crops cultivated in inhabited areas (Chidi and Odo, 2017).
+Stingless bees show various habitats in tropical and subtropical parts of India, generally build their nests at different places and prefer diverse forms of substrates like hollows of tree trunks, stone walls, mud walls, corners of walls, crevices, and other such concealed places.
 Stingless bees create many oval-shaped cells to hold pollen and honey, utilizing a unique substance called “cerumen,” which is composed of resin, wax, propolis, and mud.
-Stingless bee colonies are perennial and usually consist of hundreds or thousands of workers, few drones and one queen.
+Stingless bee colonies are perennial and usually consist of hundreds or thousands of workers, a few drones, and one queen.
 The queen is crucial for regulating cell construction and the release of food for larvae by the worker bees.
-Even when the queen was not present, workers did not lay any eggs, leading to cell construction ceased and a gradual decline in members of the bee colony.
+Even when the queen was not present, workers did not lay any eggs, leading to cell construction ceasing and a gradual decline in members of the bee colony.

 2.1 Stingless Bees foraging